garden-io/garden/docs/reference/module-types/jib-container.md

 [services](#services) > localMode

+Specifies necessary configuration details of the local service which will replace a target remote service in the k8s cluster.

-Specifies which service in the remote k8s cluster must be replaced by the local one.
+The target service in the k8s cluster will be replaced by a proxy container with an ssh server running, and the reverse port forwarding will be automatically configured to route the traffic to the local service and back.

+Local mode is enabled by setting the `--local-mode` option on the `garden deploy` command.

-See the [Local mode guide](https://docs.garden.io/guides/...) for more information.
+See the [Local Mode guide](https://docs.garden.io/guides/running-service-in-local-mode.md) for more information.

 | Type     | Required |
 | -------- | -------- |